 Students who have not settled their accounts by the semester payment due date will be charged a \$200 late fee, denied course registration and add/drop privileges, and may be withdrawn from courses and lose college housing for the period of the housing contract.
-More detail about late payment penalties can be found in the 2024-2025 Undergraduate Student Handbook (pdf) and 2024-2025 Graduate Student Handbook (pdf) Student Handbooks, including information about account holds and fees on accounts referred for collection.
+More detail about late payment penalties can be found in the Undergraduate Student Handbook and Graduate Student Handbook, including information about account holds and fees on accounts referred for collection.
 While Babson recognizes that many students receive financial aid or monetary assistance from third parties, the ultimate responsibility for satisfying all financial obligations rests with the student.